pkpatricia/barrel-dev-best-practices/git.md

 ## What to Commit
 **The Issue:** The biggest cause for conflict is compressed, compiled, transpiled, or compressed code.
 Reviewers often aren't as intimate with code, so recognizing and resolving conflicts becomes a pain-point.

-**The Solution:** First ensure that all compressed and processed code is committed on a dedicated commit.
+**The Solution:** First _ensure that all compressed and processed code is committed on a dedicated commit_.
 Do not push a commit that contains both source code and processed code; instead, try to contain all processed code in a single commit just before pushing code to review (environment) or merge request (branch).
 This allows reviewers to rebase (if necessary, when possible) without relying on the developer.

 ## Commit Message Conventions
 1. Commit header (first line) should succinctly describe changes in high-level changes.
 Think: Fix, Add, Remove, Change.